ArfanR/RLECompressor/README.md

 # RLECompressor

-Compression program that can compress files using a modified form of RLE.
+Compression program that uses a modified form of Run-Length Encoding.

+To run, download the xcode project and choose a file under edit scheme to compress.